flytanisha/bob-lab-cobol2java/PRE-REQUISITES.md

 ## IBM Bob IDE

-1. Download and install Bob.
+1. Download and install Bob IDE.
 Open Bob and confirm it launches without errors.
-Download link: https://bob.ibm.com/download
+D
+  - Go to the download link: https://bob.ibm.com
+  - Click on "Get Free Trial"
+  - Enter details and email id (this will serve as your IBM id)
+  - OR
+  - Sign up via Google or Github
+  - Verify email
+  - Wait for your trail to set up.
+Wait for an email for successful activation.
-2. Sign in to IBM Bob with your IBM credentials
+3. Download and then sign in to IBM Bob with your IBM credentials
+4. Download this github repo - `bob-lab-cobol2java`
-3. Open the workshop repository folder in IBM Bob IDE: **File → Open Folder** → select `COBOL2JAVA-Lab/`
+4. Open the workshop repository folder in IBM Bob IDE: **File → Open Folder** → select `bob-lab-cobol2java`
-4. Confirm Bob is active — you should see the Bob icon or chat panel in the sidebar
+5. Confirm Bob is active — you should see the Bob icon or chat panel in the sidebar

 ---